aarora79/amazon-bedrock-agentcore-samples/01-tutorials/06-AgentCore-observability/07-simple-dual-observability/docs/OBSERVABILITY-SUMMARY.md

 ## Notes

 - The CloudWatch dashboard (previously included) has been removed as the runtime does not emit standard CloudWatch Metrics for agent invocations
+- AgentCore Runtime observability focuses on CloudWatch Logs (detailed execution logs) and distributed traces via GenAI Observability/APM
-- Gateway operations (tool calls via MCP) ARE tracked in the `AWS/Bedrock-AgentCore` namespace and can be viewed with `check_cw_metrics.sh`
+- Gateway operations (tool calls via MCP) are tracked but not critical for this tutorial's focus on agent observability
 - For comprehensive observability, use X-Ray and CloudWatch Logs
 - Braintrust provides the most detailed AI-specific metrics including LLM costs